wurunduk/crashday-map-editor/README.md

 ### General
 Hold middle mouse and drag to move around
 Shift+middle mouse to rotate view
-scroll wheel to move forwards/backwards
+Scroll wheel to move forwards/backwards
 ### Place tool
 Left mouse click to place a tile
 Right mouse to rotate